-Today, more than ever before, Middle East politics has become intertwined with American politics and the lives of many Americans.
-The minor in Middle East studies is designed to equip undergraduates with a firm multidisciplinary grounding in the region, its history, and its international relations.
+Today, more than ever before, Middle East politics have become intertwined with American politics and the lives of many Americans.
+The minor is designed to equip undergraduates with a firm multidisciplinary grounding in the region, its history, and its international relations.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Total credits: 18

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.